kaievns/nikolay.rocks/pages/resume.md

 ## Personal Background

 It happened that I have a rather eclectic background.
-I was born in Siberia, and I can tell you everything about fishing through a meter sick layer of ice.
+I was born in Siberia, and I can tell you everything about fishing through a meter thick layer of ice.
 I lived in Saint Petersburg for many years and I cant talk for hours about post-impressionism art and my admiration for van Gogh paintings.
 I had spent almost a year in South-East Asia, traveling from place to place